theappbusiness/accessibility-guidelines/README.md

 ### 1. Easy to perceive

-Your website/app must present information in ways people can recognise and use, no matter how they consume content (for example if they have low vision, or use assistive technologies like a screen reader).
+Your website/app must present information in ways that people can recognise and use, no matter how they consume content (for example if they have low vision, or use assistive technologies like a screen reader).

 #### Provide text alternatives for images